Data Warehouse Automation & Real-time Data – Reducing Time to Value in a Distributed Analytical Environment

 Smart Infrastructure and Smart Applications for the Smart Business – Infrastructure and Application Performance Monitoring

 This seminar is intended for business data analysts doing self-service data integration, data architects, chief data officers, master data management professionals, content management professionals, database administrators, big data professionals, data integration developers, and compliance managers who are responsible for data management.
 This includes metadata management, data integration, data quality, master data management and enterprise content management.
-The seminar is not only for ‘Fortune 500 scale companies’ but for any organisation that has to deal with Big Data, multiple data stores and multiple data sources.
+The seminar is not only for ‘Fortune 500 scale companies’ but for any organisation that has to deal with Big Data, small data, multiple data stores and multiple data sources.
 It assumes that you have an understanding of basic data management principles as well as a high level of understanding of the concepts of data migration, data replication, metadata, data warehousing, data modelling, data cleansing, etc.

 Attendees will learn:

-- How to design, build, manage and operate a distributed (or centralised) data lake within their organisation
+- How to design, build, manage and operate a distributed or centralised data lake within their organisation

 - How data standardisation and business glossaries can help define the data to make sure it is understood